Kobe Bryant's game-used shoes from his first NBA start sold for $240,000 at SCP Auctions on Saturday night.

 What both Heritage and Goldin neglected to mention was the image SIA referenced happened to be Bryant’s first NBA start.

-Now, less than nine months later, those same sneakers could sell at SCP Auctions for double its previous price.
+Now, less than nine months later, those same sneakers sold for a massive increase at SCP.

 SIA has since been able to provide a full match to that game, in which an 18-year-old Bryant became the youngest player to start an NBA game.